jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 34</b> - Optimal trajectory (no wind)</p></figcaption>
 </figure>

-In this situation, a turn towards the right is more optimal, given that the presence of the safety line would force to make a really tight turn towards the left.
-However, this is the result if the air is calm.
+In this situation, a turn towards the right is more optimal, given that the presence of the safety line would force to make a really tight turn towards the left, sacrificing time.
+However, this is the case if the air is calm.
 Wind intensity and heading direction can be modified in the options tab.
+If we introduce some wind the results may vary.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_035.png" width="80%"></p>